 In the mid 1980’s Kinser went on to build and sell mono-place hyperbaric chambers for HBOT clinics, single patient use.
 Compressed medical oxygen was the source gas.
 Kinser also consulted with doctors prescribing hyperbaric oxygen therapy and taught the technical staff how to administer hyperbaric oxygen therapy safely.

 Certified Dive Master and Advanced Open Water Diver

 The Beginning: Kinser’s first SCUBA diving experience was below the bridge coming from Alabama east on Hwy.
 90 into Pensacola, Florida where he rented 1 tank of air, mask, fins, weight belt and made a 1 hour dive, 5 ft. deep on that sandy bottom.
 This was Kinser’s 1st SCUBA dive.
-Kinser was a good swimmer and knew how to use mask, fins and snorkel, had no dive training nor basic SCUBA instructions or certification, just rent the gear from the local dive shop ($20) and go diving, no question ask, you were on your own back then.
-He was a 14 YO high school freshman.
+Young Kinser was an excellent swimmer.
+He was proficient using mask, fins and snorkel, but had no SCUBA diving training nor basic SCUBA instructions or certification, just rent the gear from the local dive shop ($20) and go diving, no question ask, you were on your own back then.
+Kinser was a 14 YO high school freshman.

-Kinser’s favorite type of diving is wreck diving (Operation Hailstone, Truk Atoll, February 1944) and old wooden wrecked wooden sailing ships.
-Finding brass square nails, cannon shot, stone ballast and old artifacts scattered along the reef a couple miles offshore running north from the north end of Isla Mujeres, Yucatan, Mexico 20 miles to the light house at Contoy Island and spearfishing.
+Kinser’s favorite type of diving is wreck diving (Operation Hailstone, Truk Atoll, February 1944) and old wrecked wooden sailing ships found throughout Carribian islands.
+Finding old brass square nails, cannon shot, stone ballast and old artifacts scattered along the reef a couple miles offshore running north from the north end of Isla Mujeres, Yucatan, Mexico 20 miles to the light house at Contoy Island and spearfishing.